 When you can humbly accept that you are an integral part of nature’s unconditional and persistent renewal, transcending will be up-lifting.
 To know that irrespective of the adversities you face for the moment you are right where you belong – to learn great things.
-And contrary to popular belief, the most common outcome to adversity is not post-traumatic stress disorder but post-traumatic growth. (“What Doesn’t Kill Us – The New Psychology of Post Traumatic Growth” – findings are that traumatic events can act as catalysts for positive change.)
+And contrary to popular belief, the most common outcome to adversity is not post-traumatic stress disorder but post-traumatic growth. (“What Doesn’t Kill You, Makes You Stronger – The New Psychology of Post Traumatic Growth” – findings are that traumatic events can act as catalysts for positive change.)
 This knowledge alone is calming and assuring.

 The art of acceptance is beautifully captured by the Hermann Hesse poem….
-What trees teach us.
+What trees teach us

 Be still, be quiet and listen.
 Look at me!
 Life is not easy, life is not difficult.
 Let your thoughts grow silent and listen within.
 You are anxious because your path leads away from home.
 But every step and every day will lead you back again to home.
 Home is neither here nor there.
 Home is within you, or home is nowhere at all.
 Trees are wiser than we are and when we have learned how to listen to trees, then the brevity, quickness and childlike hastiness of our thoughts achieve an incomparable joy.
 Whoever has learned how to listen to trees no longer wants to be a tree.
 They want to be nothing except what they are.
 That is home.
 That is happiness.